DavidLabitzke/slot-machine-console-project/README.md

 ## Global Variables

 This also stores 2 global variables
 ROWS - the number of rows on the gameboard
 COLUMNS - the number of columns on the gameboard

 ## Attributes

-A Display object is created in the main.py file, and is initialized with symbols, board_compared, and board_displayed attributes symbols - stores a list of all the possible symbols to choose from, per the number of times specified in the SYMBOL_QUANTITIES dictionary.
-This is achieved by a list comprehension board_compared - stores a list of 5 lists, which represents each of the 5 columns of the gameboard.
-Initially an empty list, this is used to determine if any symbols match on a line and to calculate payouts board_displayed - stores a list of 3 lists, which represents each of the 3 rows of the gameboard.
+A Display object is created in the main.py file, and is initialized with symbols, board_compared, and board_displayed attributes
+symbols - stores a list of all the possible symbols to choose from, per the number of times specified in the SYMBOL_QUANTITIES dictionary.
+This is achieved by a list comprehension
+board_compared_list - stores a list of 5 lists, which represents each of the 5 columns of the gameboard.
+Initially an empty list, this is used to determine if any symbols match on a line and to calculate payouts
+board_displayed_list - stores a list of 3 lists, which represents each of the 3 rows of the gameboard.
 Initially an empty list, this is used to create the board that is displayed to the user

 ## Methods

 The Display class has 3 methods.
 1. create_board_lists - The random module is used to randomly select emojis from the symbols list, which first creates the board_compared list.
 Afterwards, a list comprehension is used to create the board_display list
 2. create_board_display - Calls the create_board_lists method, then uses the board_displayed list to print the board to the console for the user
 3. reset_boards - resets the board_compared and board_displayed to its inital value

 # outcomes.py

 This stores the Outcomes class, which is used to determine any payouts to the user

-## Global Variablews
+## Global Variables

 This also stores 2 global variables
-FOUR_LINE_BONUS - an int which is multiplied to a line's payout if there are 4 matching symbols FIVE_LINE_BONUS - an int which is multiplied to a line's payout if there are 5 matching symbols
+FOUR_LINE_BONUS - an int which is multiplied to a line's payout if there are 4 matching symbols
+FIVE_LINE_BONUS - an int which is multiplied to a line's payout if there are 5 matching symbols

 ## Attributes

 An Outcomes object is created in the main.py file once the user's bid per line, number of lines bid on are captured, as well as the board_compared in the display is created.
-These are all required parameters in order to create an Outcomes object num_lines_bid_on - required parameter, an int of the number of lines the user has bid on bid_per_line - required parameter, an int of the number of pennies bid per line board_to_compare - required parameter, the board_compared from the Display object total_win - set to 0, the final result of the wins from the user
+These are all required parameters in order to create an Outcomes object
+num_lines_bid_on - required parameter, an int of the number of lines the user has bid on
+bid_per_line - required parameter, an int of the number of pennies bid per line
+board_to_compare - required parameter, the board_compared from the Display object
+total_win - set to 0, the final result of the wins from the user

 ## Methods

 The Outcomes class has 3 methods
 1. create_lines - examines each line the user has bid on.
 Uses the LINE_COMBOS_CONFIGURATIONS dictionary to check which symbols are at the associated spots per line.
 From there, each line is stored as a string in the LINES_COMBOS_OUTCOMES dictionary
 2. check_if_winner - checks through each item in the LINES_COMBOS_OUTCOMES dictionary, and checks if any of the lines are winning lines.
 If they are, a message will print for each winning line, concluding with a final message of the total payout.
 This method returns the total payout
 3. reset_values - resets all the values of the LINES_COMBOS_OUTCOMES dictionary to None, and the total_win to 0

 # main.py